-The second integrative approach is based on a larger spatial allocation of in total 32 field sites, different management types (organic/conventional), and on five typical crops of the Haean basin.
-This allows representative conclusions for the entire catchment as well as for the modelling.
-Differences between organic and conventional farming play a key role in this integrative project and are examined from various perspectives (Insect diversity, weed concurrence/invasion, above-/belowground N pools, biomass development, and crop yields).
-The different perspectives and their sampling methods are shown in Fig.3.
+The second integrative approach is based on a larger spatial allocation of field sites, different management types, and on typical crops of the Haean basin.
+This allows more representative conclusions for the entire catchment as well as for the modelling.
+Differences between organic and conventional farming play a key role in this integrative project and are examined from various perspectives (Insect diversity, weed concurrence/invasion, above-/belowground N pools, biomass development, and crop yields) as shown in Fig.3.
 Within that approach, this project aims for an estimation of a general fertilizer budget at catchment scale as well as the determination of N use efficiency of local crops.
 Finally, we will identify crops with the least efficient balances.
 Calculations are based on NPK input, NPK uptake by aboveground plants, and NPK withdrawal from the fields by harvesting.